Zacer559/Server-Windows-Turn-On-Screen/README.md

 # Server-Windows-Turn-On-Screen
-Simple cpp app which is waking up the screen using mouse movement.
+Simple c++ app which is waking up the screen using mouse movement.